 The circulation of motor vehicles, fishing and picking plants is strictly forbidden, while dogs are not allowed as they might disturb the wildlife.

 Fauna in the Vanoise

-The sighting of an ibex is without doubt the most rewarding experience as the alpine animal nearly disappeared from the French Alps some 50 years ago.
-From 40 individuals in 1963, the ibex have multiplied to be more than 2,000 today, which represent the largest population in France.
-The challenge has been overcome and the ibex has become the emblem of the Park.
+The sighting of an ibex is undoubtedly the most rewarding experience as the alpine animal nearly disappeared from the French Alps some 50 years ago.
+From 40 individuals in 1963, the ibex have multiplied to more than 2,000 today.
+They represent the largest ibex population in France.
+The challenge has been overcome, and the ibex has become the emblem of the Park.

-The marmot is adapted to open areas: there is always one on lookout.
+The marmot is adapted to open areas: there is always one on the lookout.
 Absent in forests, it lives in family groups and does not stray far from its burrow.

 Flora in the Vanoise

 One of the most colourful images you may have of the Vanoise in summer is of high pastures thick with Alpine flowers.
 The Vanoise has an impressive floral pool with more than 1,200 different varieties of plants.

 June is the best month to visit the Vanoise National Park as many flowers of all colours are set against glittering mountain tops.
 To see high-altitude flora, July and August are the best months.